vilhelmp/opendata/sweden.md

 # Sweden

-*Disclaimer: Not all resources listed through these APIs are accessible openly.*
+*Disclaimer: Not all resources that the APIs provide are available unauthorized.*

 ## Collections
 - Sveriges dataportal